Coupled imbibition and evaporation of droplets deposited on a nanoporous layer

 From the fitting procedure, we extracted two quantities: the evaporation-related, transient time $\tau$ and the lateral imbibition coefficient (LW constant), $w$.
 The fit quality was very good for all investigated RH, as illustrated by a rescaling of the data in time\footnote{ We did not include $t_0$ in the rescaled data in Figure \ref{fig : Halo_Dynamics}c, i.e., the reduced time is $t / \tau$ and not $(t - t_0) / \tau$. } (normalized with $\tau$) and space ($\idx{L}{eff}^2$ divided by $w \tau$), following Equation \ref{eq : FrontEquationSquared_2D_Leff} (see Figure \ref{fig : Halo_Dynamics}c).
 Small deviations are visible at early times, which could be due to mechanisms limiting radial transport for small halo dimensions that we have not considered in the model.
 Since these deviations have little impact on our analysis, we do not consider them further.

-Below, we analyze the dependency of the extracted halo parameters (transient evaporation timescale, $\tau$, radial LW transport coefficient, $w$) on the air RH.
+Below, we analyze the dependence of the extracted halo parameters (transient evaporation timescale, $\tau$, radial LW transport coefficient, $w$) on the air RH.
 We also discuss implications for the steady-state extension of the halo, $\idx{L}{max}$.